ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 4. Select "Save Coordinates..."
 5. In the "Selected Atoms" field, type `protein` or whatever selection of atoms you want to cluster.

+{% include tip.html content="If you have too many frames, you might choose a Stride larger than the default value 1 (which means including all frames).
+And if you do, make sure you take note of your Stride value." %}

 Note: If you have too many frames, you might choose a Stride larger than the default value 1 (which means including all frames).
 And if you do, make sure you take note of your Stride value.

 6. Click on the "Save..." button and save the PDB file trajectory.pdb